카테고리 없음

 Ecological-Systemic Constellation

-Thus, he identifies society within the communication systems, in which humans enter diverse multiple realities.
-Humans work only within a network of communication systems.
-In this position, observation is an integral part of the systems in distinguishing and constructing reality—in its own operational autopoiesis.
-If reality is conceived as a cognitive construct, thus as an effect or correlate of observation; then the description of reality becomes that of an observation.
+Thus, Luhmann situates society within communication systems, where humans engage with multiple, overlapping realities.
+Human action operates exclusively within these networks of communication.
+From this perspective, observation becomes a fundamental component of systems, both distinguishing and constructing reality through their own operational autopoiesis.
+If reality is conceived as a cognitive construct—that is, as an effect or correlate of observation—then any description of reality is ultimately a description of an observation.

-The second aspect of general second-order cybernetics is not concerned with clearing away or unmasking all the blind spots.
-Rather, systems theory of society takes into account second-order observation as a condition of systemic reality, multiplicity and complexity.[5]
-Likewise, all modern function systems practically observe their own operations in reference to the level of second-order observation.
+The second aspect of general second-order cybernetics is not aimed at eliminating or unmasking all blind spots.
+Instead, systems theory of society recognizes second-order observation as a structural condition of systemic reality—one that acknowledges multiplicity and complexity.
+Accordingly, all modern function systems engage in the observation of their own operations, effectively operating at the level of second-order observation.
+[5]

-Given the relation between the first order and the second order, however, I sense that there is a lack of immanent critique in dealing with the disparity between system and operation, and therefore, potential effects of distortion.
-The intentionality of immanent critique and project of emancipation a la Husserl’s theory of life-world problematizes what is taken for granted in the cultural sedimentation and stratification such as prejudice, obscurity, and hierarchical domination.
+Given the relationship between first-order and second-order observation, I sense a lack of immanent critique in addressing the disparity between system and operation—and, consequently, the potential for distortion.
+The intentionality behind immanent critique, and the emancipatory project grounded in Husserl’s theory of the life-world, serves to question what is culturally sedimented and stratified—such as prejudice, opacity, and hierarchical domination.

-This critical-emancipatory position becomes crucial in advancing the systems sociology in dealing with a critical neuroscience of lifelines and social epigenetics; ecological-epigenetic factors are taken into account in exploring collective behavior of organisms.
+This critical-emancipatory stance becomes essential for advancing systems sociology, particularly when engaging with a critical neuroscience of lifelines and social epigenetics.
+Ecological and epigenetic factors must be taken into account in understanding the collective behavior of organisms, offering a richer, more integrated framework for systemic inquiry.

 Autopoiesis and Theory of Lifelines

-In fact, metabolic complexity provides a heuristic device of explanation of how gene function and action can only be understood in the context of the metabolic process and network at multiple levels.
+Indeed, metabolic complexity serves as a heuristic device, demonstrating that gene function and activity can only be fully understood in the broader context of metabolic processes and networks operating across multiple levels.

-Synthesizing autopiesis with a theory of lifelines, I seek to strengthen socio-critical dimensions of phenomenology of life-world in terms of intentionality, agency and multiplicity.
-It can be mediated through epigenetic social factors.
+By synthesizing autopoiesis with a theory of lifelines, I aim to strengthen the socio-critical dimensions of the phenomenology of the life-world, emphasizing intentionality, agency, and multiplicity.
+This synthesis is further mediated by epigenetic social factors, highlighting the interplay between biological and social realms.

-A phenomenological discourse of multiplicity within the horizon of life-world makes the case for a substantial understanding of the way that meanings and intentions come to terms with language.
-Although these concepts may be translated into neurodynamic terms, or biological-computational context, I find it difficult to use this type of language or metaphor applied to selfish genes or self-sacrificing morality and loyalty of social insects as described in Wilson’s Anthill.
+A phenomenological discourse of multiplicity within the horizon of the life-world argues for a deeper understanding of how meanings and intentions are shaped and negotiated through language.
+While these concepts can be translated into neurodynamic or biological-computational frameworks, I find it challenging to fully embrace such language or metaphors—such as those of selfish genes or the self-sacrificing morality and loyalty of social insects as portrayed in Wilson’s Anthill.

-Valera together with Thomson agrees with critical theory of lifelines as the corrective to the “ultra-Darwinism” or sociobiology.
-Steven Rose reinvigorates Dobzhansky’s assertion – “nothing in biology makes sense except in the light of evolution”—by claiming that nothing in biology makes sense except in the light of history.
-“The past is the key to the present,” so that the history becomes a subject matter of biology.[6]
+Varela, along with Thomson, aligns with a critical theory of lifelines that serves as a corrective to “ultra-Darwinism” and sociobiology.
+Steven Rose revitalizes Dobzhansky’s famous assertion—“nothing in biology makes sense except in the light of evolution”—by arguing that, more precisely, nothing in biology makes sense except in the light of history.
+As Rose states, “the past is the key to the present,” positioning history as a fundamental subject of biological inquiry.[6]

-A genealogy of the past is needed to rewrite our present history in exploring social cultural dimensions of collective behavior.
-An immanent critique is required in order to emancipate us from previous prejudices and obscurities.
-A historical social spectrum comes into explicating the horizon of evolution in terms of organism development.
-As Ponty argues, history does not walk on its head, nor with its feet—but with its body.
-The bodily intentionality is the site of the genesis of meaning in openness to the life-world.[7]
+A genealogy of the past is necessary to rewrite our present history and to explore the socio-cultural dimensions of collective behavior.
+An immanent critique is required to emancipate us from entrenched prejudices and obscurities.
+This historical-social spectrum helps to elucidate the horizon of evolution in terms of organismal development.
+As Merleau-Ponty argues, history does not walk on its head, nor with its feet—but with its body.
+Bodily intentionality serves as the site for the genesis of meaning, opening us to the lifeworld.[7]

 At this juncture, I argue that nothing in biology makes sense except in the light of ecological embodiment.
-In a similar vein, Valera strengthens a systemic idea of autopoiesis in reference to the significance of the history and embodiment of cognition.
-Living systems produce themselves continuously through their own activity in the course of evolutionary history; an autopietic stance undergirds the backbone of lifelines, situating the organism embodied at the heart of biological life.
+Similarly, Varela reinforces a systemic conception of autopoiesis that emphasizes the significance of history and the embodied nature of cognition.
+Living systems continuously produce themselves through their own activity within the course of evolutionary history; this autopoietic stance forms the backbone of lifelines, situating the embodied organism at the core of biological life.

 [1] Luhmann, Die neuzeitlichee Wissenschaften und die Phänomenologie, 47.